Minnesota Twins at Tampa Bay Rays game preview

 TOP PERFORMERS

-Tommy Pham leads the Rays with 60 hits and is batting .299.
-Kevin Kiermaier is 10-for-30 with three doubles, three home runs and seven RBIs over the last 10 games for Tampa Bay.
+Tommy Pham leads the Rays with 62 hits and is batting .305.
+Meadows is 18-for-43 with four doubles, three home runs and 12 RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES